 How to Secure a Domain Name

 Cyberattacks are a never-ending issue.
-Hackers are constantly improving, and if we want to stay safe, we need to improve our security efforts as well.
+If we want to stay safe, we need to improve our security efforts.
 Domain name security keeps evolving, but even if you’re not a technical expert, there are still simple things you can do to keep your domain safe.
-We’ll show you what they are.

 As a business owner with an online presence, you need to make sure your domain name security is at the highest level.
 In this article, we’ll show you how to secure a domain name and explain why you need domain name ownership protection.

-Securing a domain name is not a one-time event like name registration, where you just complete some steps, and you’re done.
-There are several actions you can take, and you should always be on the lookout for new ways to achieve domain name security.
+Securing a domain name is not a one-time event.
+There are many actions you can take, and you should always be on the lookout for new ways to achieve domain name security.

 Let’s go through some of the best practices for securing a domain name.